tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 The field dependent mobility model describes the degradation of mobility at high driving fields.
 It is identified by the identifier field_dependent.
-The electric field component in direction of the current ow or the gradient of the electro-chemical potential can be chosen as driving force:
+The electric field component in direction of the current flow or the gradient of the electro-chemical potential can be chosen as driving force:

   ``driving_force = efield | grad_fermi | field_parameter``